aurora-multiphysics/hypnos/README.md

 + [Python 3](https://www.python.org/downloads/)
 + The numpy python library: `pip install numpy`

-This code should be run with Coreform Cubit 2023.8
+This code should be run with Coreform Cubit 2024.3.
+The DAGMC workflow will not work in previous versions.
 The cubit python library must be on your python path

 ## Usage